sympy/sympy/doc/src/modules/polys/domainsintro.rst

   >>> z**2
   (-3 + 4*I)

-Note the constrast with the way this calculation works in the tree representation where :py:func:`~.expand` is needed to get the reduced form::
+Note the contrast with the way this calculation works in the tree representation where :py:func:`~.expand` is needed to get the reduced form::

   >>> from sympy import expand, I